Does Faulty Grammar Signify Decadence?

-A disturbing sign of cultural decline is that more and more people cannot write a proper sentence.
+A disturbing sign of cultural decline is that more people cannot write a proper sentence.

 A sentence is the basic unit of written communication.
 If we learn only one thing in school, it should be to write a sentence.

-How difficult is it to learn?
 A sentence begins with a capital letter and ends with a period.
-It must contain a noun and a verb, a subject and a predicate.
+It must contain a noun and a verb, a subject, and a predicate.
 See here.

 "The dog (noun) chases (verb) the cat."
 "The dog" is the subject.
 "Chases the cat" is the predicate.